- School of Allied Health and Communicative Disorders

 Summer 2021 Applications

-D.P.T. admissions are transitioning to the Physical Therapy Centralized Application System (PTCAS).
-Classes will begin in the summer term starting in the 2020-21 academic year.
-Applications for summer 2020 will be available by July 2019 and are due Sept.
-15, 2020.
+D.P.T. admissions are processed through the Physical Therapy Centralized Application System (PTCAS).
+Applicants must also apply to NIUs Graduate School.
+Applications for summer 2021 will be available by July 2020 and are due Oct.
+1, 2020.
 All documents including application, references, goal statement and any non-NIU transcripts must be received by the deadline for consideration.

 The Physical Therapy Program at Northern Illinois University is accredited by: